 Michigan mom pleads guilty after second death of a child

-PETOSKEY, Mich. – A northern Michigan woman has pleaded guilty to involuntary manslaughter in the suffocation of her infant daughter, her second criminal case in the death of a child.
+PETOSKEY, Mich. – A northern Michigan woman pleaded guilty to involuntary manslaughter Tuesday in the suffocation of her infant daughter, her second criminal case in the death of a child.

-Bryan admits she was sleeping with Isabella close to her chest when the child died just weeks after birth.
+Bryan admitted that she slept with Isabella close to her chest when the child died just weeks after birth.

-Prosecutor Jim Linderman says it's a tough case with no other witnesses.
-He says there's no sentencing agreement.
-Bryan will return to court on April 24.

 In 2010, another infant died in Tulsa, Oklahoma, while Bryan was taking a bath with her.
 She served slightly more than a year in prison for second-degree manslaughter.